 Coonabarabran is known as the astronomy capital of Australia due to its proximity to observatories including Siding Spring, home to Australia’s largest telescope.

-The closest regional domestic airport is Dubbo, approximately two hours from Coonabarabran, offering regular flights to Sydney.
-There are also regular flights to Sydney from Tamworth, just over two hours drive from Coonabarabran.
+The closest regional domestic airport is Dubbo, approximately 2 hr drive from Coonabarabran, it offers regular flights to Sydney and other destinations with Qantas, Regional Express (REX), Link Airways or FlyPelican.
+There are also regular flights to Sydney from Tamworth, just more than two hours drive from Coonabarabran.

-Countrylink provides services from Sydney stopping at Dunedoo, Coolah, Mendooran, Binnaway, Coonabarabran and Baradine.
+Countrylink provides services from Sydney stopping at Coonabarabran.
 Trains depart Central Station in Sydney and connect with a coach service at Lithgow Station which travels to Coonabarabran.

 The hospital provides emergency care and general sub-acute care admissions.
 Services provided are heart, drug and alcohol, gastroenterology, general medicine, general surgery and respiratory care.
 Transfers of more acutely unwell patients are to the larger tertiary facilities at Dubbo, Orange, Tamworth and Sydney.

 There is an Ambulance Service of NSW station in Coonabarabran